charlie-vf/genshin-recipes-blog/README.md

 ## **Structure**

 The website's structure allows almost everything to be accessible from everywhere.
-From each page, bar the Create page, logged-in users can navigate to Create a Recipe and their Following, Favourites, Made & Profile pages.
+From each page, logged-in users can navigate to Create a Recipe and their Following, Favourites, Made & Profile pages.
 Logged-in users can sign out from anywhere.

 Users can navigate to other users' profiles by clicking their names above their recipe posts.

 For logged-out users, they can navigate to the Sign Up/Sign In pages, user recipes and profiles.

-The following image displays how the site's main pages all link together for logged-in users, bar the Sign Out button which remains in the NavBar throughout, as this is not a page.
+The following diagram details how the site's main pages all link together for logged-in users, bar the Sign Out button, which remains in the NavBar throughout, as this is not a page.

 ![Structure](src/docs/Structure.png)